netdata/netdata/docs/step-by-step/step-08.md

 Try visiting `http://HOST:19999/custom-dashbord.html` in your browser.

-If you get a blank page with this text&mdash;`Access to file is not permitted:
+If you get a blank page with this text: `Access to file is not permitted: /usr/share/netdata/web/custom-dashboard.html`.
-/usr/share/netdata/web/custom-dashboard.html`&mdash;it means that you need to change the dashboard file's permissions.
-Try the below command and reload:
+You can fix this error by changing the dashboard file's permissions to make it owned by the `netdata` user.

 ```bash
 sudo chown netdata:netdata /usr/share/netdata/web/custom-dashboard.html
 ```

-You should see a blank page with the title: **Your custom dashboard**!
+Reload your browser, and you should see a blank page with the title: **Your custom dashboard**!

 ## Add `dashboard.js` to your custom dashboard file

-You need to include the `dashboard.js` file of a Netdata server to add Netdata charts.
+You need to include the `dashboard.js` file of a Netdata agent to add Netdata charts.
 Add the following to the `<head>` of your custom dashboard page and change `HOST` according to your setup.

 ```html